Prazon: History

-Geography and Demographics
+Geography and demographics

+A public transit bus stop serving Moshav Prazon.

 Prazon is located in the Northern District of Israel, in the Gilboa Regional Council jurisdiction.
 It lies in the Ta'anakh region, a cluster of agricultural villages south of Afula in the Yizre'el Valley area.
 West of the village runs the seasonal stream Nahal Gilboa, and the surrounding landscape is characterized by fertile farmland of the Yizre'el Valley.
 Prazon is about 7 km south of Afula and roughly 30 km southwest of the Sea of Galilee.
 The population of Prazon is Jewish, like all the villages in this regional bloc (nearby exceptions being the Arab villages of Sandala and Muqeible about 3 km to the south).

 Prazon's population is mostly Jewish, and has fluctuated over the decades, in 1972 it had around 500 inhabitants, while by the end of 2023 the Israel Central Bureau of Statistics estimated that the population of Israeli residents was approximately 398.